-Now the critical phase of the application begins.
-The year 2025 seems to be in the distant future, but preparations are already underway.
-For months, the Bid Office Dresden 2025 has been working on the application together with curator Michael Schindhelm, cultural experts, actors from Dresden institutions, the independent scene and citizens.
-We developed the main theme of our application from all the discussion events and conversations under the working title "Culture of togetherness":
+For many weeks and months, the Bid Office Dresden 2025 has worked on the application together with curator Michael Schindhelm, cultural experts, stakeholders from Dresden institutions, the independent scene and citizens.
+We developed the main theme of our bid from all the discussion events and conversations under the working title "Culture of Togetherness":

 Neue Heimat Dresden 2025

-Together with the people of Dresden, we want to develop the motto "Neue Heimat Dresden 2025" as a vision, fill it with life and create a new feeling of cohesion in the city.
+Why should Dresden become the European Capital of Culture in 2025?
+Just as Europe is the old continent shaped by culture, Dresden is an example of the old European city shaped by culture.
+But Dresden is not only exemplary for the historically grown cultural wealth, but also for the current crisis of the continent.
+Social tensions are unleashed on the streets, there is a constant struggle for one's own history.
+Dresden is looking for answers for a common future – by applying for the European Capital of Culture, we wanted to respond jointly.
+Together with the people of Dresden, we wanted to develop the motto "Neue Heimat Dresden 2025" as a vision, fill it with life and create a new feeling of cohesion in the city.
 Under the motto, the themes that cause rifts and open conflicts throughout Europe play a role: Am I ready for the technological change of my everyday world or do I reject it?
 Do I continue to support our basic democratic principles or do I consider them outdated?
 Am I a winner in economic development through globalisation or am I on the losing side?
 Am I willing to invite people of other origins and religions into my society or do I want to be isolated?
 Again and again these or similar questions lead to disputes or even violent conflicts.
-Under the umbrella of "Neue Heimat" we want to find ways and means to steer this dispute in other directions with the help of culture.
+Under the umbrella of "Neue Heimat" we wanted to find ways and means to steer this dispute in other directions with the help of culture.

 Our motto is an invitation to Dresdeners and the people in Europe and the world to help create a new home.
 This home will be new insofar as the people in Dresden, in Germany and in Europe will have to face challenges which globalisation brings with it with increasing complexity: These include in particular questions relating to social justice, migration, digitisation and urbanisation.
 This home will be new in the sense that people will not hide behind cultural traditions and political borders, but will seek answers to these questions together.
 We invite you to do so.
 The answers do not require unanimity; on the contrary, they demand diversity.
-This homeland will be new in the sense that it does not dismiss familiar concepts of homeland, but continues to shape them.
+This home will be new in the sense that it does not dismiss familiar concepts of homeland, but continues to shape them.
 After all, it will be new because it has many houses and apartments, because Dresden, Germany and the world meet in it.
 There can be no more important task than working on the community of a new home.

 East and West